Madrid–Barajas Airport: Rail

-The Madrid Metro Line connects the airport with city centre station Nuevos Ministerios in Madrid's financial district.
-The Barajas Line 8 provides a fast route from the underground stations at Terminal 2 (access to T1 and T3) and Terminal 4 into central Madrid.
+Line 8 (Madrid Metro) of the Madrid Metro connects the airport with Nuevos Ministerios Station in Madrid's financial district.
+There are underground stations at Terminal 2 (access to T1 and T3) and Terminal 4.
 The metro also provides links to stations on the Spanish railway network.

 In October 2006, a bid was launched for the construction of a Cercanías link between Chamartín Station and Terminal 4.
 Now finished, this single Cercanías Line (C-1) links Madrid Barajas Terminal 4, with Chamartín Station and Atocha AVE high-speed train stations.
 In June 2011 a decision was made to equip this link with dual gauge which will allow AVE high-speed trains to reach the airport station.

 The Nuevos Ministerios metro station opened a satellite check-in center in 2002 right by the AZCA business area in central Madrid; the satellite check-in center was permanently closed in 2006 due to security concerns.

 Metropolitan bus

 EMT (Madrid Municipal Transport Company) runs regular public bus services between the airport and Madrid (Avenida de América station): bus 200 runs as a complete line – dropping passengers at departures of terminals 1, 2 and 4 before collecting passengers in the reverse order at arrivals.
-The EMT public night bus service N4 (nicknamed "Buho", Owl) also services from Madrid downtown (Plaza Cibeles) to Barajas (Plaza de los Hermanos Falcó y Alvarez de Toledo, 400m from the airport through a passageway above the highway).
+The EMT public night bus service N4 (nicknamed "Buho", Owl) also offers services from Madrid downtown (Plaza Cibeles) to Barajas (Plaza de los Hermanos Falcó y Alvarez de Toledo, 400m from the airport through a passageway above the highway).
 EMT also have an express bus linking Barajas airport to Renfe's Atocha Station, the main rail station in Madrid, during day and Plaza Cibeles during night.
 Unlike the two services mentioned above, this line runs 24 hours of the day during all the days of the year.

 CRTM (Consorcio Regional de Transportes de Madrid) runs four bus services between the airport and nearby cities in the metropolitan area: